 How Leptin Works

 Leptin is a hormone released from your fat cells.
-For healthy adults, with normal hormone production, the more body fat you have the more leptin will be produced.
-This tells your body to reduce hunger, raise metabolism, and continue burning calories normally.
+It tells your body to reduce hunger, raise metabolism, and continue burning calories normally.

 This also works in the reverse.
 When your leptin levels are low your hunger will remain elevated, and your metabolism will stagnate causing you to burn calories inefficiently.

 This is obviously incredibly powerful for anyone trying to lose weight.

 See Also: Food swaps – How to eat healthier

 What Influences Leptin Levels

 In an ideal situation, for anyone interested in trying to lose body fat, your leptin levels would remain high to help you lose weight at a very rapid pace.

 Unfortunately, there isn’t a dial to control leptin and your hormone levels are heavily influenced by your behavior, eating habits, body fat and other factors out of your control like genetics.